Symmetry-Enforced Quadratic Degradability Beyond Low Dimensions: Numerical Analysis and Capacity Bounds

 \subsection{Capacity Lower Bounds}

 The primary utility of approximate degradability lies in its ability to bound capacities using single-letter quantities.
 Specifically, the approximate degradability condition constrains both capacities to be close to the coherent information.
 While it is always true that $P(\mc{N}) \ge Q(\mc{N})$, Theorem~1 of Leditzky et al.~\cite{leditzky2018prl} establishes that for an $\eta$-approximately degradable channel, the private capacity is also upper-bounded by the coherent information plus a continuity correction term.
-Consequently, both $Q(\mc{N})$ and $P(\mc{N})$ are sandwiched in the same neighborhood:
+Consequently, both $Q(\mc{N})$ and $P(\mc{N})$ admit bounds within the same neighborhood:

-For the purpose of establishing a robust achievable rate, we focus on the lower bound derived from the framework of Sutter et al.~\cite{sutter2017approximate} and the sharp continuity bounds of Audenaert~\cite{audenaert2007}:
+For the purpose of establishing a operationally meaningful lower bound, we focus on the lower bound derived from the framework of Sutter et al.~\cite{sutter2017approximate} and the sharp continuity bounds of Audenaert~\cite{audenaert2007}:

 where $I_c(\mc{N}, \rho) = S(\mc{N}(\rho)) - S(\mc{N}^c(\rho))$ is the coherent information and $d_E$ is the dimension of the environment.
 The correction term $\delta(\eta, d_E)$ is given explicitly by